ricpol/pygrister/doc/scim.rst

 we cannot exclude that there are plans to introduce pagination in other places at some point.

-Thus, we made a little extra effort to support pagination in a smoother, more pythonic way.
-With any luck, the mechanism we have created will also adapt to future paginated apis, if they arrive.
+Thus, we made a little extra effort in supporting pagination in a smoother, more pythonic way.
+With any luck, the mechanism will also adapt to future paginated apis, if they arrive.
 However, keep in mind that this part is still very unstable and experimental, and may change in the future.

-The rule is: every Grist endpoint that support pagination will have *two* corrisponding functions in the ``GristApi`` class:
+**The rule is**: every Grist endpoint (say, ``fooapi``) that support pagination always has *two* corrisponding functions in the ``GristApi`` class:

 - a ``GristApi.fooapi_raw`` function, that calls ``fooapi`` in the traditional way, without any "fancy" pagination.
 You just submit your starting point and number of items to be retrieved, and the function will return the usual ``status_code, result`` tuple, just like all the other Pygrister apis.
-If you then want the next chunk of results, you have to make another call to ``fooapi_raw``, submitting the next starting point, and so on.
+If you then want the next chunk of results, you'll have to make another call to ``fooapi_raw``, submitting the next starting point, and so on.
   **Please note**: all ``GristApi`` functions ending in ``*_raw`` will always return the response "as it is" from the Grist api call (ie, a dictionary).